SaiGeethikaAkkineni/Petcare/README.md

 # Petcare Application

-This repository contains the code for the Petcare application.
+This repository contains the code for the Petcare application. link for the application (http://127.0.0.1:5000)

 ## Run the application